-The Authority entered into an agreement with an Organization for rental of office space, which commenced in April 2015.
+The Authority entered into a short-term lease with an organization for rental of office space.

-The Authority's base rent will be payable in equal monthly installments of \$1,457.
+The Authority's base rent will be payable in equal monthly installments of \$1,525.
 This will be charged monthly.
-The total expenditures for the year ended March 31, 2022 were \$17,334.
+The total expenditures for the year ended March 31, 2023 were \$18,163.

-Minimum future rentals to be paid as of March 31, 2022 are as follows:
+Minimum future rentals to be paid as of March 31, 2023 are as follows: